- Twin sharing accommodation with Breakfast plan in Kathmandu at 3-star category hotel

 The trekking trail is very steep, so you have to walk carefully, as you might slip.
 You are gradually leaving the Makalu Region, and you may be sad, but the beautiful view of mountains keeps on coming to your eyes, especially the view of Makalu (8,481m).
 As you reach Tumlingtar, you feel your trek has come to an end.

-You fly to The City Of Temples.
+You fly to Kathmandu.
 From the window of an airplane, you will see the dramatic landscapes.
 They consist of rivers, hills, mountains, and valleys.
 The mountains that you see are Makalu, Lhotse, and Everest.
 All of these are mountain giants, and their aerial views are equally beautiful.

 Plan Your Own Trip with our Travel ExpertCustomize trip